AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 ## Recap and Next Steps

-Congratulations—you just built your first MCP server!
+Congratulations - you just built your first MCP server!

 Let’s take a moment to review what you’ve accomplished.